-The development, design, operation and control of production systems form the basis of this course and include:

-The management of the production of goods and services-history and nature, its role in business organization; types of production processes; the design of physical facilities, plant location and layout, job design and measurement; design of the information flow system, its integration into a unified control system, sales-production co-ordination, cost control.
+The development, design, operation and control of production systems: management of the production of goods and services-history and nature, its role in business organization; types of production processes; the design of physical facilities, plant location and layout, job design and measurement; design of the information flow system, its integration into a unified control system, sales-production co-ordination, cost control.
 The application of analytical tools such as inventory theory and linear programming is considered.